djrobstep/schemainspect/README.rst

 Schema inspection for PostgreSQL (and potentially others in the future).

-Inspects tables, views, materialized views, constraints, indexes, sequences and functions.
+Inspects tables, views, materialized views, constraints, indexes, sequences, functions, and extensions.

 **Limitations:** Function inspection only confirmed to work with SQL/PLPGSQL languages so far.
-Doesn't inspect function modifiers (IMMUTABLE/STABLE/VOLATILE, STRICT, RETURNS NULL ON NULL INPUT, etc).

 Basic Usage
 -----------

-Get an inspection object from an SQLAlchemy session or connection as follows:
+Get an inspection object from an already opened SQLAlchemy session or connection as follows:

 .. code-block:: python